WSU-CDSC/Documentation/Cloud-AIP-Workflow.md

 * Update 'Locations' document to reflect backup status of AIP to cloud and any drives.

 ## Download Workflow
+For basic access to files stored in B2, the web interface provides convenient browsing/download capabilitites.
+For most patron requests, simply navigating to the file(s) or AIP in the browser and downloading should be sufficient.
+If a full AIP level package is downloaded, its integrity can be validated using one of the previously mentioned Bagit tools.
+If the Java CLI is used, the command is `bagit verifyvalid [INPUT BAG]` for a full checksum validation or `bagit checkpayloadoxum [INPUT BAG]` for a quick validation by payload size.

+When uploaded via `aip2b2.rb`, the b2 `sync` command is used which stores file metadata such as modification time is stored along side files.
+In the event of a download

 ## B2 Information